 International Bareboat Skipper – ICC Certificate

-The International Bareboat Skipper Course incorporates both Theory and Practical elements, the theory is via comprehensive notes to be studied at home.
-The practical courses run over 4 or 5 days*, commencing with an intensive two day session.
-Once the practical course starts, the theory you have studied is worked on during the sessions and explained in real life situations.
+The International Bareboat Skipper Course incorporates both a Theory component and Practical elements.
+The theory is via comprehensive notes to be studied at home.
+The practical courses run over 5 days.
+See detailed notes on course modules below.

 The Liquid Edge Sailing School training is unique in their approach and teaching methods.

 This comprehensive course automatically qualifies you for the ICC and / or the International Bareboat Certificate.
 It is for those who wish to safely charter a small to medium yacht for their family holiday.
 There is a small written exam at the end of the course which must be passed.

 Our instructors have sailed in most of the popular destinations around the world, such as Tahiti, Croatia, Greece, Turkey, Whitsundays to name a few.
 They have also completed numerous coastal trips up and down the Australian Coast in both a professional capacity and recreational.
 As well they have completed Ocean Passages in the Pacific and other locations.

 Some sailing / boating experience is required, ie having skippered a yacht, been an active crew member or similar.
 Call us to discuss if unsure.

 Course Modules – Click below for more Information

 Learn the basics, all the elements you will need for the ICC and more.
 Conducted on either a Mono Hull or Catamaran.
 This session gets your sailing experience underway with intensive learning and practical experience, optional stay on board overnight to get the feel for live aboard and do the real life system checks others only include as theory

 The course includes a 300 page PDF booklet with comprehensive notes covered by each module.